jfreedman0212/mc-forge-server/README.md

 That will kick off the Actions workflow and deploy the server.
 Check up on it to make sure it successfully restarted.
 As of 10/30/2024, I've had to manually start it each release for some reason...
 TODO: fix that.

+**Triggering a new release is critical for changes to take effect!** That's because the server looks for the _latest_ release for all the config files.
+You may delete old releases as they're no longer needed.
+It might be useful to keep older versions of the modpacks around if those change.

 ## Adding Users to Allowlist or Ops

 Get the person's username and enter it into [mcuuid.net](https://mcuuid.net/).
 I like to have both the username and the UUID